 Why You Need Third Party EPLI?

-For starters, wrap your mind around the fact that we’ve become a nation of victims just waiting for somebody to offend or otherwise injure us, preferably somebody like you with money or assets.
-And wherever there’s an aggrieved party, there’s a lawyer ready to file a suit on his behalf.
+For starters, wrap your mind around the fact that we’ve become an increasingly litigious society looking for the next person to sue, preferably someone with money or assets.
+And wherever there’s an aggrieved party, there’s a lawyer ready to file a suit on his or her behalf.
 You’ll sleep a lot better knowing you have the broadest liability insurance coverage possible, including third-party EPLI.

 Two Types of Third Party EPLI